kckuei/Mancala/README.md

 ## Implementation Notes

 ### Classes
-The game is implemented with 4 basic classes as follows:
+The game is implemented with four basic classes as follows:
 * Mancala - Mancala class representing the game as played.
 * Player - Player class representing each of the players.
 * Board - Board class representing the Mancala board.